MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Tee-Object.md

 ## NOTES

-PowerShell includes the following aliases for `Tee-Object`:
+Windows PowerShell includes the following aliases for `Tee-Object`:

   - `tee`